AMP Page URL is Forbidden (403)

 What does the Hint check?

-This Hint will trigger for any internal URL which references an AMP Page, where the AMP page URL returns a 403 HTTP header response.
+This Hint will trigger for any AMP Page URL that returns a 403 HTTP header response.

 Examples that trigger this Hint